nivoset/demo-react-app/README.md

 ### Floating Feature Flags Panel
 - Hover over the bottom-right corner to reveal the gear icon button
 - Click to open/close the feature flags panel
+- Built with HTML `<dialog>` element for native backdrop and accessibility
+- Backdrop blur effect (no darkening overlay)
+- Click outside the panel or press ESC to close
 - Panel stays visible when open
 - Smooth animations and transitions
+- Settings persisted to localStorage

 ### Layout Switching
 - **View 1**: Traditional 3-column layout (Customer Search | Transactions | KYC Decision)